NO PROMO CODE REQUIRED

 The site helps bettors navigate a stunning buffet of options.
 FanDuel lists all major sports (and many minor sports) alphabetically along the left column.
 Bettors can scroll through basketball, college football, pro football, baseball, hockey, and practically every American sport and league, but there’s also tabs for cricket, darts, rugby, table tennis, and other foreign leagues.

 Tucked between the sports list is FanDuel’s Boosts tab, the company’s exclusive bet bonus program.
-Every day FanDuel picks from some of the day’s biggest events and offers reduced vig or extra juice on futures, point spreads, props, and more with its “Super Boosts.”
+Every day FanDuel picks from some of the day’s biggest events and offers reduced vig (AKA “juice”) on futures, point spreads, props, and more with its “Super Boosts.”
 There are also Odds Boosts, which give bettors the very best lines of any legal sportsbook on select games and props.

 In between the betslip and the bet list, FanDuel shines with an interactive central display featuring live odds and all the day’s most popular events.
 FanDuel’s top banner also highlights the latest deals, promotions, risk-free bets, and other offers.
 Other critical links such as betting guides, support and responsible gaming measures are listed beneath the A-Z sports list.

-The mobile app takes all the desktops features and streamlines them, which makes betting even more convenient.
+The mobile app takes all the desktop version’s features and streamlines them, which makes betting even more convenient.

 The bestslip remains a focal point, albeit as a separate tab that is less prominent than the desktop display.
 Still, bettors will have no issue finding the slip and placing a wager.